Divorce Property Issues Answers From The Expert

 Topic: Severance pay and divorce

 Lori's Question: I was let go from my job and received a severance package where I will receive a full paycheck twice a month for 6 months.
 If I proceed with the divorce, is my husband entitled to half of my severance package?
 What about the overtime that he works and side jobs?
-Am I entitled to that.
+Am I entitled to that?

 Brette's Answer: You and your husband can reach any agreement you feel is fair about your property settlement.
 You should consider seeing a mediator who can help you reach an agreement together.
 If you go to court any money earned during the course of the marriage is considered a marital asset and can be divided.

-Topic: Negotiating Stocks During Divorce Settlements
+Topic: Negotiating Stocks during Divorce Settlements

 Theresa's Question: I have a large sum of money in stocks.
 Is there a way I can get out of giving him half of my stock?
 It was all acquired during the marriage.

 Brette's Answer: You can reach a settlement with any terms that the two of you can agree on.
 If he agrees to let you keep it, perhaps in exchange for other assets, you have no problem.
-I would suggest trying mediation before going to court if you're unable to reach an agreement. » Return to top
+I would suggest trying mediation before going to court if you're unable to reach an agreement.

-Topic: Dividing Stock Options After Divorce
+Topic: Dividing Stock Options after Divorce

 Sheryl's Question: I was divorced three years ago.
 Per our divorce decree, he was awarded one half of the vested stock options as of the date of the divorce.
 He has not taken his stock options out and the company stock has doubled.
 Does he get the split options as well?